 Paper mâché is the art of mixing together some gloopy stuff, dipping strips of newspaper in it and using the soggy paper to build something interesting.
-Why dry, the final product can be quite pliable.
+When dry, the final product can be quite pliable.
 If you want the result to be more rigid, simply add a tablespoon or two of wood glue to the gloopy mix.
 Remember that paper mâché needs a long time to dry, so start your project a few days before you need it completed.

 What you need: 1 cup water, 1 cup flour, 2 tablespoons wood glue (optional), a base and strips of newspaper.